Logarithmus/simple-calc/README.md

 # simple-calc
-The stupidiest Android calculator in the world
+The most stupid Android calculator in the world